Sailing From Panama To Colombia

 Complete Your Reservation

 Remember that your bank may restrict daily transaction amounts from your card when you are in another country.
-Please plan accordingly as you might need to make staggered cash withdrawals over a few days before your trip starts.
+Please plan accordingly as you might need to make more than one cash withdrawal over a few days before your trip starts.

 The official currency of Panama is the $USD, although it is generally referred to as the ‘Balboa’.
 You will not need to exchange any currency.